 Beware of Internet Classified Scams

-While the Internet may offer convenience, it can also enable scam operators to defraud buyers and sellers.
-Fraudsters can use cheap technology and free classified services on advertisement websites such as craigslist.com or Ebay.com to dupe individuals looking to buy or sell items such as furniture, cars, ATVs, boats, or other merchandise, or those looking to rent an apartment.
-Don’t let this happen to you.
+While the Internet offers convenience, it can also enable scam operators to defraud buyers and sellers.
+Fraudsters can use the Internet to dupe individuals looking to buy or sell items such as cars, boats, rental housing, or other products and services.

 Most Internet classified scams are predicated on convincing a victim to send money to someone who is not who they pretend to be, often through a money wiring, escrow, or Internet payment service to fraudulently obtain your money.
 Many perpetrators of Internet scams operate in countries outside of the United States, complicating law enforcement actions and attempts to retrieve money.
-Citizens who are asked to wire or otherwise submit payment to a party in another country who they do not know should exercise great caution, as this is a primary red flag for potential Internet classified scams.
+Citizens who are asked to wire or otherwise submit payment to a party in another country who they do not know should exercise great caution, as this is a primary red flag for potential Internet classified scam.

 Consumer Tips to Avoid Internet Classified Scams

 - Beware of Internet payment services that you are asked to access through a link or in the body of an e-mail.
 Remember that links can be masked, and logos and trademarks can be faked online.
 If you intend to use what you believe is a well-known Internet payment service, visit that company’s website yourself, rather than trust the information that another party is suggesting.

 3. Don’t be rushed.
 If someone really wants to do business with you, they will wait until you are ready to make a legitimate transaction.
 Furthermore, if an individual wishes to make changes to the terms of the transaction, such as where and how the payment is sent, do not let your eagerness to complete the transaction blind you to potential problems.